• Gift Catalog

 There are many natural and cultural attractions that inspire travelers to explore South America – especially in Ecuador and Peru (the Galápagos Islands and Machu Picchu to mention a couple).
 However, to know a place and culture is to know her people.
 When you volunteer in South America, you obtain a unique perspective through the lives of the local people.
 Learn about the vibrant cultures, strong family traditions, and proud national identities in South America by volunteering.

-In the words of alumni Global Volunteers, these are the best volunteer programs in South America…
+We could say a lot about our international volunteer programs, but it’s better if you hear about them from volunteers themselves.
+In the words of alumni volunteer, these are the best volunteer programs in South America:

 Childcare Programs in Peru and Ecuador